Mendon, New York: Geography

-The town is bordered on the north by the town of Pittsford, on the west by the towns of Henrietta and Rush, and on the south and east by Ontario County.
-Honeoye Creek enters across the southern town line.
+The town is bordered on the north by the town of Pittsford, on the west by the towns of Henrietta and Rush, on the south by the town of Lima in Livingston County and the town of West Bloomfield in Ontario County, and on the east by the town of Victor in Ontario County.
 The town is made up mostly of horse farms and family homes.

-The highest elevations in Monroe County are in Mendon, at 1028 feet above sea level.
+According to the U.S. Census Bureau, the town has a total area of 40.0 sqmi, of which 39.5 sqmi are land and 0.5 sqmi, or 1.29%, are water.
+Honeoye Creek flows through the southwestern part of the town, including through the village of Honeoye Falls.
+The creek is a part of the Genesee River watershed.
+Irondequoit Creek flows through the southeastern part of the town, and the majority of the town is part of its watershed.
+The highest elevation in Monroe County is just inside the southeast corner of Mendon, at 1028 ft above sea level, within the Hopper Hills.

-Mendon is home to Monroe County's largest park, Mendon Ponds Park, a 2,462 acre property containing woodlands, ponds, wetlands.
-The park became a National Natural Landmark in November 1967 for its unique glacier features.
+Mendon Ponds Park, the largest in Monroe County, is a 2462 acre property in the northwest part of the town, containing woodlands, ponds, wetlands.
+The park became a National Natural Landmark in November 1967 for its unique glacial features.

-In the southern part of the town, hills and a meandering creek were used to create the Country Club of Mendon.
-The first nine holes were designed by Peter Craig in 1961 and the back nine, which were added in 1967, were designed by Joe DeMino.
-The 2016 NCAA Division III Men's Golf Championships were played at the club and was hosted by St. John Fisher College.
+In the southern part of the town, hills and a meandering creek were used to create the Mendon Golf Club.
+The first nine holes were designed by Peter Craig in 1961, and the back nine, added in 1967, were designed by Joe DeMino.
+The 2016 NCAA Division III men's golf championship was played at the club and was hosted by St. John Fisher College.